iribeirocampos/IAED-2024/README.md

 then the maximum charge cannot exceed *Z*.
 Note that in the tariff we always have *Z* > *Y* > *X*.

-Vehicles can remain in a car park for more than 24 hours.
-In this In this case, the maximum daily charge *Z* is applied to each full 24-hour period that remains in the car park.
+Vehicles can remain in a parking lot for more than 24 hours.
+In this In this case, the maximum daily charge *Z* is applied to each full 24-hour period that remains in the parking lot.
 The amount to be charged for the remaining period is calculated as defined for a period of less than 24 hours as described in the previous paragraph.